Undergraduate Admissions and Relations with Schools

 One application is used for the nine UC campuses with undergraduate programs.
 Students apply to one UC campus for a nonrefundable application fee; an additional fee is charged for each additional campus.

-You are an undergraduate applicant if you are a student who wishes to complete a program of study leading to a bachelor of art degree, a bachelor of science degree, or a combination degree offered to undergraduates.
+You are an undergraduate applicant if you are a student who wishes to complete a program of study leading to a bachelor of arts degree, a bachelor of science degree, or a combination degree offered to undergraduates.

 The university’s minimum undergraduate admission requirements, which are the same for all UC campuses, are based on three principles.
 They are

 Academic preparation is the principal basis for gaining admission to UC San Diego.
-Students are encouraged to pursue the most rigorous academic curriculum possible, including honors, Advanced Placement (AP) courses, and/or International Baccalaureate (IB) courses, in order to prepare for the university experience.
+Students are encouraged to pursue the most rigorous academic curriculum possible, including honors classes, Advanced Placement (AP) courses, and/or International Baccalaureate (IB) courses, in order to prepare for the university experience.
 High test scores are necessary in conjunction with strong performance in classes and a consistent pattern of courses.
 Applicants who have not had the opportunity to take AP or IB courses or who have not taken exams for these courses will not be disadvantaged.

 The academic requirements for admission are minimum entrance standards.
 Students admitted to UC San Diego are chosen from a large number of highly competitive applicants, most of whom will have greatly exceeded the minimum requirements.
 Selection, therefore, depends on additional factors.
 For details see http://admissions.ucsd.edu.

 An application for admission is effective only for the year for which it is submitted.
-If you are ineligible for admission, or if you are admitted and do not enroll in classes for that admission term, you must file a new application to be considered for a later year.
+If you are ineligible for admission, or if you are admitted and do not enroll in classes for that admission term, you must file a new application to be considered for a different year.
 The selection criteria in effect for the new term must be met.

 If you were admitted to the university, enrolled and paid tuition, but did not attend, you need to contact your undergraduate college to withdraw from the university.
 Contact the Registrar’s Office for information on refunding your tuition.